 - Perform job assignments primarily at the assigned school sites.

 - Provide crisis intervention, assessments, and triage of students.

 - Coordinate with other school support staff (i.e. School Psychologist, Instructional Aides) to provide direct counseling services to students.

 - Establish, maintain contact with, and assist in collaboration with local community based social service agencies in order to refer students and families for further services in conjunction with or in place of (in cases in which counselor’s caseload capacity is reached) therapy.

-- May provide on-site management of counseling intern(s).
+- May provide on-site coordination of counseling intern(s) from outside agencies.